 In order to reach them, you have to open Android Studio, go to Build -> Build Bundle(s) / APK(s) and choose one of the aforementioned options.

 APK stands for Android Package Kit and it’s the storage format that keeps all of your app’s elements in one place, once you have created them in Android Studio.

-The App Bundle is a new build format which promises a smaller download footprint for the end-users and provides other interesting tools for developers like Play Store signing.
+The App Bundle is a new build format that promises a smaller download footprint for the end-users and provides other interesting tools for developers, like Play Store signing.

-Now, to upload your product, you go Google Play Console to the app you have created before, then you navigate to “Release Management” -> “App releases”.
+Now, to upload your product, you go to the Google Play Console to the app you have created before, then you navigate to “Release Management” -> “App releases”.